tehmoth/tldr-pages.github.io/index.md

 You're encouraged to edit some page from the `pages/` folder and submit a pull request.
 Just keep in mind the few things below.

-#### Best Practices:

-- Have a look at a few existing pages.
-- Focus on the 5-6 most common usages.
-- When in doubt, keep new command-line users in mind.
-- Introduce examples gradually, from simple to complex.
-- Don't explain general UNIX concepts.

 Check more detailed [Contributing Guidelines]({{site.github}}/blob/master/CONTRIBUTING.md).